 where $r=\rank A_0$.
 Let us note that this criterion can be reformulated as

-To understand the equivalence of Eq. \eqref{eq:crit1} and Eq. \eqref{eq:crit2}, it is instructive to rely on the basis where $A_0$ is in Jordan form.
-Then, striking out the rows and columns which contain 1s in the upper left and lower right blocks (blocks, corresponding to $A_0$), we can easily identify the matrix $L(A,\lambda)$ from Ref. \cite{Barkatou2007} standing in the upper right block.
-The condition \eqref{eq:crit2} simply states that the number of null eigenvectors of the matrix $\mathcal{A}=\left( \right)$ should be larger than that of $A_0$.
-Let us note that if $u$ is a null eigenvector of $A_0$ then $u \choose 0 $ is that of $\mathcal{A}$, and \emph{vice versa}.
-Therefore, the criterion \eqref{eq:crit2} states that there must be at least one null eigenvector of $\mathcal{A}$ of the form $w(\lambda)\choose u(\lambda)$ with $u(\lambda)\neq0$.
-The null eigenvectors can be found routinely and their components are, in general, the rational functions of $\lambda$.
-As one can always get rid of common denominator, we can assume that these components are polynomials in $\lambda$ and
+To understand the equivalence of Eqs. \eqref{eq:crit1} and \eqref{eq:crit2}, it is instructive to rely on the basis where $A_0$ is in Jordan form.
+Then, striking out the rows and columns that contain ones in the upper-left and lower-right blocks (blocks corresponding to $A_0$), we can easily identify the matrix $L(A,\lambda)$ from Ref. \cite{Barkatou2007} standing in the upper-right block.
+Equation \eqref{eq:crit2} simply states that the number of null eigenvectors of the matrix

+should be larger than that of $A_0$.
+Let us note that if $u$ is a null eigenvector of $A_0$ then $u \choose 0 $ is that of $\mathcal{A}$, and {vice versa}.
+Therefore, \Eref{eq:crit2} states that there must be at least one null eigenvector of $\mathcal{A}$ of the form $w(\lambda)\choose u(\lambda)$ with $u(\lambda)\neq0$.
+The null eigenvectors can be routinely found and their components are, in general, rational functions of $\lambda$.
+As one can always get rid of a common denominator, we can assume that these components are polynomials in $\lambda$ and